Iain Rankin: Political career

 Rankin first ran for public office in the 2013 Nova Scotia general election and was elected to the Nova Scotia House of Assembly.
 During his first term, he served as the Liberal caucus chair.
 He was vice-chair of the public accounts committee, and a member of the assembly matters and the private and local bills committees.
 He was also a member of the House of Assembly Management Commission.

-In 2014, Rankin was elected president of the provincial section of the Francophone Parliamentarian Association, when the membership broke from tradition by not electing an opposition party member.
+Rankin announced the Bayers Lake Outpatient Centre in his riding with then premier Stephen McNeil in 2017, and it opened in 2023.